ben-norton/GeoKOS/docs/glossary.md

-# Linked Data and Information Technology Glossary
+# Linked Data and Information Technology Synthesis

-The following table contains terms in the information technology domain, primarily associated with web applications and linked data.
+The following table contains defined terms in the information technology domain, primarily associated with web applications and linked data.
 Several terms have multiple definitions to facilitate vocabulary synthesis activities, where a collection of existing definitions is aggregated and assessed for applicability to a specific project.
-See [Ontologies](https://github.com/ben-norton/GeoKOS/blob/main/registry/ontologies.md) and [Resources](https://github.com/ben-norton/GeoKOS/blob/main/registry/resources.md) for referenced sources.
+See [Ontologies](ontologies.md) and [Resources](resources.md) for referenced sources.
 Last Updated: 20241218

 | Term                                    | Definition                                                                                                                                                                                                                                                                                                                                                                                          | Source                                                                                                       |